Yunsi: Yongzheng reign

-Yunsi died in captivity, four years after the Yongzheng Emperor's coronation.
+Yunsi died in captivity, four years after his brother's coronation.

 Hongwang was rehabilitated by the Qianlong Emperor, who had succeeded the Yongzheng Emperor in 1735.
 In 1778, Yunsi was posthumously restored to the imperial clan and had his name changed back from "Akina" to "Yunsi".
 However Yunsi was neither rehabilitated nor had his title restored.

 Meaning of "Akina"

-"Āqínà" (阿其那) is a Chinese transliterating words of a Manchu term which has traditionally been translated as "pig" in Chinese.
-However it is a false rumour.
+"Āqínà" (阿其那) is a Chinese transliterating words of a Manchu term.
 Some scholars have speculated that the original Manchu term is "Acina", which means "to carry (with your crime)".
-But according to Hetu Dangse (Chinese: 黑圖檔), a thematic archive of historical documents from the Qing Dynasty now preserved in the Archives of Liaoning Province (辽宁省档案馆), the original term is "Akina".
-There is some dispute as to whether that is an accurate translation: "frozen fish", "fish on the chopping block", or "meat on the chopping block".
+But according to Hetu Dangse (Chinese: 黑圖檔), a thematic archive of historical documents from the Qing Dynasty now preserved in the Archives of Liaoning Province, the original term is "Akina".
+Though undoubtedly pejorative, the exact meaning of the word is under dispute.
+It was traditionally understood as "dog", an interpretation that has been widely doubted since the early 20th century.
+It is now usually interpreted as "frozen fish", "fish or meat on the chopping block", or alternatively, a beast of burden carrying its crimes and driven away like a dog.